GO-Loc-GO/SpaceInvader/README.md

 # SpaceInvader
-An unfinished game arcade game implemented in Java
+An unfinished arcade game implemented in Java